home-assistant/home-assistant.io/source/_integrations/mypermobil.markdown

 - **Indoor drive time**
   The estimated number of hours of indoor drive time that is left on the current battery charge.
 - **Battery max watt hours**
-  The number of watt hours of energy stored in the battery when it is at max capacity.
+  The number of watt hours of energy stored in the battery when it is at maximum capacity.
 - **Watt hours left**
   The number of watt hours of energy stored in the battery on its current charge.
 - **Full charge distance**